ArunMichaelDsouza/ng-youtube-embed/README.md

 Inject the ``ngYoutubeEmbedService`` in your controller to get access to player instances and Youtube iframe API player methods.

+> Note: The service methods are only available once the ``onYouTubeIframeAPIReady`` event has been fired after initialising the iframe embed player.

 #### ``getPlayerById( videoID )``
 Returns the instance of the iframe embed player, for the video ID passed to this method.